SarahBass/Thumby-Virtual-Pet/README.md

 A Game Created in MicroPython for a Thumby device that simulates a virtual pet.
 The virtual pet is a star that lives in a galaxy far, far away!
 Raise the pet starting from a baby blackhole.
 The star evolves into a nebula cloud, then finally a star.

 Game appears on a tiny 72*40 pixel screen and all art is loaded from simple binary files to show a black and white bitmap.
+This tiny Thumby measures only 1.2" by 0.7" by 0.3".

 <img src="https://github.com/SarahBass/Thumby-Virtual-Pet/blob/main/Animated%20gifs/Untitled%202%202%202%205.png">